Engineering Management ×12

 What system would that be?
 Your own.
 You need to identify what works for you.
 But as unspecific as this sounds, there’s of course help.
 An excellent book and classic around work productivity, David Allen’s Getting Things Done is a great start.
 After reading the book many years ago, I sat down looking through the key points to come up with a system for how to organize my own work.
 The pillars proved incredibly useful and still persist; some of them I hinted at in earlier writings, like doing, delegating, or deferring work, as well as using reminders (though I use them differently and excessively).

-The point is, a manager needs a system so to reliably do their work, and to free their heads.
+The point is, a manager needs a system to reliably do their work—and to have a chance to free their heads.

 4. Focus on the Process

 You can’t do everything at once.
 There’s no “perfect,” either.
 You can understand managing and leading as a process.
 For many, this comes natural.
-For others, it’s difficult—either they’re hard on others, that these haven’t accomplished something yet, or they beat themselves up, for not having achieved something.
+For others, it’s difficult—either they’re hard on others, that these haven’t accomplished a result yet, or they beat themselves up, for not having achieved a result.

 It’s important to be clear that everything’s a process, because it is: